kwangsun99/codingjourney/README.md

 # codingjourney
-Following progress in self-learning how to code - Kevin Wang :)
+Following my progress in self-learning how to code - Kevin Wang :)